payeltilak/laptop-shop/README.md

 * Usually create fake data of review from customer.install react bootstrap & collected card from bootstrap.Then this data set in the card..
 Create hook component.
 * In dashboard install rechart & collected data from it.
 Manually collected data programming hero github link.
 * In blogs Answered some questions..
+* Then git push all information on my private repository.
+* Then deploy the project on netlify .